 For example, if the analysis shows that it takes an average of three days for a delivery to reach a customer, then the seller assumes that all deliveries for the last three days of the month were not received by customers during that month.
 So, that revenue is recognized in the next month.

 The easiest way to make this work is for the accounting staff to include it as a step in the month-end closing process.
 First, they identify all synthetic FOB destination sales, and then they create a reversing entry that shifts the associated sales and cost of goods sold into the next month.
-And that’s how the process has worked in the past.
+That is how the process has worked in the past.

 But what about the new revenue recognition standard?
 Under the new standard, the key issue is when control over the goods changes, not when there’s a transfer of the risks and rewards of ownership.
 So when does the customer gain control?
 FOB shipping point terms can give the customer title to the goods as soon as the seller ships the goods, which means that there’s an immediate change of control.
 Or, maybe the customer has the ability to redirect the goods to its own customers while the goods are in transit.
 If so, that also implies an immediate change of control.